 phased.CosineAntennaElement object models

-an antenna element whose response is cosine raised to a specified
+an antenna element whose response follows a cosine function raised

 The cosine response, or cosine pattern, is given by: